Orthotest/Orthotest.github.io/_posts/sports/2019-01-17-Subchondroplasty.md

 ##  Inclusion Criteria

 - Male or female subjects between the ages of 30 to 75 years
-- Body Mass Index < 40 (BMI=kg/m2)
+- Body Mass Index ≤ 40 (BMI=kg/m2)
 - Has experienced pain in study knee for at least 3 months
-- Kellgren-Lawrence grade 1-3 Osteoarthritis in the study knee
+- Kellgren-Lawrence grade 1-3 Osteoarthritis as reviewed on preoperative XR imaging, in the study knee,
   - Grade 0: no radiographic features of OA are present
   - Grade 1: doubtful joint space narrowing (JSN) and possible osteophytic lipping
   - Grade 2: definite osteophytes and possible JSN on anteroposterior weight-bearing radiograph
   - Grade 3: multiple osteophytes, definite JSN, sclerosis, possible bony deformity
   - Grade 4: large osteophytes, marked JSN, severe sclerosis and definite bony deformity with complete loss of joint space (bone-on-bone) or subchondral bone collapse
 - BML is confirmed on T2 weighted or Proton Density MR Imaging by presence of white signal
-- Single BML of tibia, single BML of femur, or adjoining BML’s of tibia & femur extending to the articular surface of the joint
+- Single BML of tibia, single BML of femur, or adjoining BML’s of tibia & femur, in the same compartment, extending to the articular surface of the joint
 - Surgical candidate for knee arthroscopy due to mechanical symptoms, meniscus tear, loose body and/or synovitis
 - Must record a response, at the preoperative study visit, of moderate to extreme pain for any one of the KOOS Pain Scale questions, P2 through P9
 - Index knee alignment is defined radiographically as one of the following: Neutral, ≤ 6° mechanical varus, or ≤ 6° mechanical valgus